paulecraig79/Group-13-SEM/README.md

 _____________________________________________________________

-# Main Repository Readme Details the Requirements Met
+# Main Repository Requirements Met

 ## 23 requirements of 32 have been implemented, which is 72%.